 Daily Life through History

-Primary Sources from the 20th Century - This is part of the Campus Library's U.S. History Guide, which links out to digital collections on many subjects in 20th century history.
+Primary Sources from the 20th Century - This is part of the History Guide from UW Libraries in Seattle, which links out to digital collections on many subjects in 20th century history.

 Labor Archives of Washington - This is the digital resources guide for the Labor Archives of Washington, housed down at the UW Seattle campus.
 It contains links to many collections with primary resources related to labor history in Washington State.